coffeecupapp/api/Sections/Task Assignments.md

 ## Archive A Task Assignment

-Archiving a task assignment cascades to all time entries associated that are associated to both the task and project.
+**Archiving a task assignment cascades to time entries that are associated to both this project and task** (see Time Tracking Section)
+You can't create new or edit existing entries for archived task assignments.

 `PUT /v1/taskAssignments/#{taskAssignment_id}`